 The Royal Alhambra Palace was built in the 1200s by a Muslim king named Muhammed Al-Ahmar.
-He was the founder of the Nasrid Dynasty (the last Muslim dynasty in the Iberian penisula), and he ruled over the region of Granada for many years.
+He was the founder of the Nasrid Dynasty (the last Muslim dynasty in the Iberian peninsula), and he ruled over the region of Granada for many years.

 However, during the Reconquista (1492 in Granada), the Christians took back Spain from the Moors.
-The Alhambra Palace was also recaptured during this time, and, since then, has been ruled only by Christian kings.
+The Alhambra Palace was also recaptured during this time and, since then, has been ruled only by Christian kings.
 Despite this, the architecture of Alhambra has remained predominantly Islamic, making both the interior and exterior exceptional to look at.

 Because of its fascinating story, it’s no surprise that Alhambra is one of Spain’s most visited historical sites!
 In fact, its history and beauty are so extensive that it’s been made a UNESCO World Heritage Site, drawing visitors from all over the world.

-We recommend visiting close to sunset, when you can wander among the grounds and watch the beautiful red stone change color.
+We recommend visiting close to sunset when you can wander among the grounds and watch the beautiful red stone change color.

 Did you know?
 The name Alhambra comes from Arabic origins meaning ‘red’.

-The palace of Alhambra is mammoth!
+The Palace of Alhambra is mammoth!
 The palaces and the grounds sit within a large area, so it takes a fairly long time to walk between the sites.
 For this reason, it’s recommended to allow 3-4 hours to visit the Royal Alhambra, Granada.
 During this time, you’ll get to see several different areas: